kenBayama/clinical_data/README.md

 ***The preprocess stage allow you to preprocess and clean*** :

 The data is loaded from the data/raw repo
-There are three categories of data and just two required:
+There are three categories of data and just two require to be preprocessed :

 #### pubmed
-Concerning the pubmed files, the following cleaning are done   :
+Concerning the pubmed files, the following preprocessing are done   :

 	            Removing the space in the beguinning and the end of the scientific_title column Dropping the row with NaN data in it